TL;DR

 Which is the better database for Mac in 2026?

 We compared Postico and TablePlus across 5 key factors including price, open-source status, and community adoption.
-For most users in 2026, Postico is the better choice because it's free.
+Both Postico and TablePlus are excellent database.
 Read our full breakdown below.

 GUI client for PostgreSQL databases